Emissoras Unidas: 1950s: start of television broadcasts

 In 1952, Rádio Rio was taken by the federal government, changing its name to Rádio Mauá and given to the Ministry of Labor, which was not interested in the television license.
 The license for channel 13 was sold to a joint association between Paulo Machado de Carvalho and his nephew João Batista do Amaral, also known as "Pipa" Amaral.

 In 1953, Rádio Excelsior was sold to Organizações Victor Costa and Paulo Machado de Carvalho inaugurates TV Record in São Paulo.
 With the expenses caused from the construction of TV Record, Paulo Machado de Carvalho showed lack of interest in TV Rio and sold it to his cousin "Pipa" Amaral, both however agreed that, in order to confront its main competitor, TV Tupi, both the station in Rio de Janeiro and the one in São Paulo, should associate.
 This association in 1957 led to the inclusion of TV Rio and TV Record in the formation of Rede de Emissoras Unidas de Televisão.

 With the opening of TV Rio in 1955, Rede de Emissoras Unidas de Televisão strengthened itself, gaining a representant in Rio de Janeiro.
 In 1956, a fire at Rádio São Paulo shook the structure of Emissoras Unidas, however, in 1956, Paulo Machado de Carvalho and João Batista do Amaral, decided to build a "link" between Rio de Janeiro and São Paulo, similar to like-minded systems that existed in the United States, using "city-to-city" links via UHF, which at the time was the most cutting-edge long distance transmitting method.
-A TV Rio construiria o link até a metade do percurso, entre o Rio de Janeiro e Guaratinguetá em São Paulo e a TV Record completaria o "link" para São Paulo.
+TV Rio would build the link for the first half of the route, between Rio de Janeiro and Guaratinguetá in São Paulo, and TV Record would complete the link to São Paulo.